Your Smart Home Devices Compatibility Guide

 1

-Identify your primary smart home platform (e.g., Alexa, Google Home, HomeKit).
-This choice significantly influences which devices will integrate smoothly.
+Choose a primary smart home platform (e.g., Alexa, Google Home, HomeKit) to centralize control.
+This decision influences which devices will integrate most smoothly.

 2